DavidVentura/blog/blog/raw/ebpf-playground/POST.md

 Handling the `pch` file is slightly annoying (definitions and compiler flags have to match, need to remember to update it if i update the header), but well worth the time savings.

+## stuff

+jelly of AYA

+DEBUG_x impl

+debugging verifier errors:

+- dwarf stack debug

+## things that didn't go so well

+- shiki (mdx) vs lezer (codemirror) don't agree
+- used last tcc release, 0.9.27, but there's been 8 years of development on some random branch. maybe good? some of my patches were there already